Catalyst sells US operations to China company

-RUMFORD, Maine — Canadian company Catalyst Paper Corp. is selling its U.S. operations, including a pair of paper mills in Maine and Wisconsin, to a Chinese company that has no immediate plans for changes, officials said Friday.
+RUMFORD, Maine — Canadian company Catalyst Paper Corp. is selling its U.S. operations, including paper mills in Rumford, Maine, and Biron, Wisconsin, to a Chinese company.

-A subsidiary of Nine Dragons Paper is paying $175 million for the mills and an operations center in Dayton, Ohio.
-There are no plans for layoffs at the mills, which employ about 610 workers in Rumford, Maine, and 380 workers in Biron, Wisconsin, a spokeswoman said.
+A subsidiary of Nine Dragons Paper announced Friday that it's paying $175 million for the mills, along with staff associated with an operations center in Dayton, Ohio.

-Ned Dwyer, Catalyst president and CEO, said the sale of the company's U.S. assets allows it to pay down debt and focus on operations in British Columbia.
+Ned Dwyer, Catalyst president and CEO, said the sale of the company's U.S. assets allows the company to pay down debt and focus on operations in British Columbia.

+Yan Cheung, Nine Dragons' chairwoman, said the company is committed to making the mills globally competitive.
+Nine Dragons' major focus is on recycled paper, but it also operates conventional pulp mills like those it's buying in Maine and Wisconsin.

 The deal is expected to close in the second quarter.